Pasin-Tongtip/Cithara/README.md

 # Justification

-In the original design, the <<Enumeration>> Mood has only Sad and Happy, and the <<Enumeration>> Occasion has only Birthday, Wedding and Party.
+In the original design, the Mood class has only Sad and Happy, and the Occasion class has only Birthday, Wedding and Party.

-Now I add Calm and Energetic into <<Enumeration>> Mood, and I add Studying into <<Enumeration>> Occasion.
+Now I add Calm and Energetic into the Mood class, and I add Studying into the Occasion class.

-By adding more choices into the <<Enumeration>>, the song creator will have more choices and can create more meaningful song.
+By adding more choices into those classes, the song creator will have more choices and can create more meaningful song.